Why Is My Electric Bill So High in the Summer? 7 Reasons for Chapel Hill, NC Homeowners

 Two gray AC units on concrete pads

 Why is my electric bill so high in the summer, and what can I do about it?
 Finding ways to cut the power bill can be difficult on your own.
 That’s why the experts at Tech-On-Deck Heating, Air & Electric can consult with you to avoid a nasty surprise when you open the electric bill.
+Homeowners across Chapel Hill, NC, including neighborhoods near the North Carolina Botanical Garden and Homestead Park, trust our team to keep their homes comfortable and efficient.

 Contact Us